JUDY DUNAWAY

 - For Tenor Balloon and Voice (2009).
 Premiered by Jennifer Walshe and Judy Dunaway at MATA Interval Series, NYC, March 2009.

-- On the Air for saxophone, pre-recorded balloon sounds and static (2007) (radiophonic work).
-Premiered by saxophonist Gitta Schaefer at Frau Musica Nova, Koeln, Germany, November 2007 for broadcast on Deutschlandfunk.
-U.S. premiere by saxophonist Chris Kelsey on WGXC, Hudson, NY, October 2011.
+- On the Air for saxophone, pre-recorded balloon sounds and radio static (2007).
+Premiered by saxophonist Gitta Schaefer at Frau Musica Nova, Koeln, Germany, November 2007.
+U.S. premiere by Chris Kelsey at WGXC, Hudson, NY, September 2011.
+Subsequently presented by Owen Callahan at Center for the Arts, Wesleyan University, January 2012.

-- Streetsounds, Stigma, and New Park Plaza (2006-2007) - soundscapes created specially for and presented on Sex Workers’ Internet Radio Lounge internet webcast, 2007.
+- Streetsounds, Stigma, and New Park Plaza (2006-2007) - soundscapes created specially for and presented on SWIRL internet webcast, 2007.
 Streetsounds also presented at Computer Music Concert, SUNY Stony Brook, February 2007.

-- 40 Reasons Why Whores Are My Heroes for three vocalists, clarinet, bass clarinet, trumpet, trombone, banjo, percussion and piano (2005) (text by Annie Sprinkle).
+- 40 Reasons for three vocalists, clarinet, bass clarinet, trumpet, trombone, banjo, percussion and piano (2005).
 Premiere pending.

 - Balloon Symphony No. 3 for balloons, orchestra, audience and 3 video projections (2004).
 Premiere pending.